 The entrance sign warns about rattlesnakes and flash floods.

-The wash has bushes, yuccas, prickly pear cactus, and a few juniper trees.
+The wash has bushes, yuccas, prickly pear cactus,

 Red rock climb